 On the lower ground floor, there is an incredible collection of archaeological works put together by American Arthur Upham Pope.
 Pope lectured at the Asia Institute in Shiraz from 1969-1979.
 Sorry, no photos allowed, but absolutely worth visiting.

 The Pars Museum, a small museum set in a beautiful garden is at Shohada Square.

 The Citadel of Karim Khan dominates the city centre.

 I liked this welcoming message near the citadel.

 Every Iranian town has a bazaar; centres of commerce which I’m sure can tell a few good stories.
 Shiraz’s bazaar is a delight to wander mindlessly.
 We spent several hours walking the winding alleys, taking in the interesting stalls, buying some bits and pieces, ending up at a tea house to rehydrate.

 Iranians love their sweets and we are quite surprised at the number of lolly, ice cream and cake shops that take centre stage in each town.
 Sugar is king over here.
 This dessert is a favourite – it’s Faloodeh and is created from vermicelli rice noodles, rose water, lime juice and ice cream.
 Very delicious!

 These next lot of photos are of street scenes outside and around the bazaar.

-Shiraz is well known for its poets, and Hafez who died in 1389 is one poet who is absolutely revered by Iranians.
+Shiraz is well known for its poets, and Hafez who died in 1389 is one poet revered by Iranians.
 Children are brought up on a healthy diet of his poetry and students are well known for being able to recite verse after verse.
-The line up of Iranians to enter his tomb was fierce.
+The line up of Iranians entering his tomb was fierce.